Configure an Implicit Grant

 This diagram shows the flow when the user makes a request to the skill and the skill then uses the access token to retrieve information from the resource server.

-Make sure you have an authorization server that meets the requirements for account linking with implicit grant:
+- Make sure that you have an authorization server that meets the requirements described in Requirements for Account Linking for Alexa Skills.

-Configure your skill for implicit grant in the developer portal.
-See Configure Account Linking in the Developer Console for details.
+- Configure your skill for the implicit grant type in the developer portal.
+For details, see Configure Account Linking in the Developer Console.

-Once you have configured implicit grant, move on to the next step and add the the logic to validate and use the access token to your skill code.
-See:
+After you configure the implicit grant, move on to the next step and add the logic to validate and use the access token to your skill code.
+For more information, see:

 You specify the URL for this login page in the developer console on the Build > Account Linking page.
 You provide the URL for the login page in the Authorization URI field.

 If you use a third-party OAuth provider, see the documentation for that provider to determine the authorization URI you need when you configure account linking.
 Look for the URI for an authorization request.